n8n-io/n8n-docs/docs/code-examples/ai-code.md

 > Create a markdown text for Slack that summarizes how many ideas, features and bugs have been submitted.
 The type of submission is saved in the property_type field.
 Also, list the five top submissions by vote in that message.
 Use <link|message> as markdown for links.

 Take a look at the code the AI generates.
-You'll probably need to edit this example to get it to work as intended.

 This is the JavaScript you need: